Why You’re Not Losing Weight on the CICO Diet

 In order to get that personalized calorie number, calculate your total daily energy expenditure (aka TDEE), and then eat fewer calories than you burn.
 You can calculate your TDEE using macro tracker apps or an online TDEE calculator.

-But the CICO diet isn’t really a magic bullet for healthy living.
-It’s a strategy of eating that can help some people lose weight by creating a calorie deficit.
+For people looking for a simple solution to weight management, the CICO diet is a great first step.
+But while there are certainly numerous success stories out there, the CICO diet isn’t the best diet for healthy living.
+It’s a strategy that can help some people lose weight by creating a calorie deficit.

-But cutting calories can actually do more harm than good.
+Over time, cutting calories can actually do more harm than good.[1]
 If your meal plan puts you in a caloric deficit for too long, your body will respond by slowing down your metabolism.
 And if you’re dealing with food sensitivities or poor digestion, cutting calories isn’t necessarily going to help you feel better.

 Related: How to Increase Your Metabolism Without Pills or Boosters